Meaning of PBS in Health and Social Care

 Logo Faded 2

-Principles of Positive Behaviour Support PBS
+Principles of Positive Behaviour Support (PBS)

 Therefore, a few key principles of Positive Behaviour Support focus on creating a positive and inclusive environment that helps understand the individual and provide them with the required support.